ryanmio/kenya-nigeria-prep-hallucination-audit/CONTRIBUTING.md

 - Proper citation of sources
 - Ethical use of API resources

+### Transparency and Negative Results
+We appreciate skepticism and welcome replication attempts.
+If a proposed contribution yields results that contradict our findings, please document those "negative" outcomes in detail so the community can learn from them.
+Clear notes on assumptions and uncertainties help everyone improve the work.

 ## Questions?

 Open an issue for discussion or clarification on any contribution ideas.

 Thank you for helping improve AI safety research!